Coder-Jake/Coder-jake/README.md

 ## Hi there 👋

+My background is in Psychology.
+My interests are in
+- entrepreneurship
+- innovation
+- UX
+- depolarisation
+- rehumanisation

+My code is poor-quality.

 <!--
 **Coder-Jake/Coder-jake** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.